 Regional Parks Strategic Plan 2012-2021

 This plan sets the direction for regional parks and trails over the next decade and beyond.
 It defines the long-term ‘big picture’ framework for our regional parks' system.
-The plan is pending approval from the CRD Board in May 2012.

 Regional Trails Management Plan

 The Regional Trails Management Plan (2016) guides decision-making, priority setting, and budget planning for the Galloping Goose Regional Trail, the Lochside Regional Trail and the E&N Rail Trail - Humpback Connector and future regional trails.